New Mexico Programs Making a Difference

 Several initiatives across the state are laying important groundwork for increased local food sovereignty, including a food-service training program I am working on in collaboration with the New Mexico Department of Health.
 The mission of the program is to bring more healthy, indigenous, culturally appropriate foods to seniors in tribal communities through professional development of food service staff.
-In 2019, my Santa Fe–based catering company, Red Mesa Cuisine, partnered with Siobhan Hancock from the Department of Health’s Obesity, Nutrition and Physical Activity Program (ONAPA), along with the Aging and Long-Term Services Department and the Office of Indian Elder Affairs.
+In 2019, my Santa Fe–based catering company, Red Mesa Cuisine, partnered with Siobhan Hancock from the Department of Health’s Obesity, Nutrition and Physical Activity Program (ONAPA), along with the Office of Tribal Liaison, the Aging and Long-Term Services Department, and the Office of Indian Elder Affairs.
 We held two hands-on trainings in different regions of the state for nearby food service staff from elder centers in tribal communities.

 The trainings were an amazing experience.
 I ran my portion of the culinary trainings alongside Chef Walter Whitewater and Chef Aurora Fernandez, two chefs that work with me at Red Mesa Cuisine.
 The cooks that participated were divided into small groups at each culinary station, engaging in hands-on food preparation of multiple recipes, followed by a tasting of the foods each group had prepared.
 Things started off quietly, and then the cooks began to have fun as they worked together.